-We have our first division champion of the 2018 season: the Cleveland Indians have won the AL Central for the third straight season.
+We have our first division champion of the 2018 season: the Cleveland Guardians have won the AL Central for the third straight season.
 They will most likely face the Houston Astros in the AL Division Series early next month.
 Here’s a look at two interesting matchups this week around the majors.
 Check back for the latest Mybookie Sportsbook Odds on gameday.

 Top MLB Betting Picks of the Week – September 17th Edition